 The ultimate is when pink completes pink.
 In a newly released ring, Graff flanks a central 5.63-carat Fancy Vivid Purplish Pink pear shaped diamond ring with two Fancy Intense Pink pear-shaped diamond shoulder stones.
 The goal of the design is to highlight the unusually vibrant pink hue of the center stone, which is carved from the famous Lesotho Pink.

-Devoted to pink diamonds, diamond jewelry designer Valérie Messika goes for extravagance in the high jewelry category.
+Devoted to pink diamonds, diamond jewellery designer Valérie Messika goes for extravagance in the high jewellery category.
 Their Private Collection, presented during Paris Couture Week 2019, features one-of-a-kind stunners.
 Among them are daring diamond engagement rings, such as the Kite Ring, which has a 6.14-carat Fancy Intense Pink stone.